pcmoan70/Aibirder_Models/README.md

-Models used in the aibirder
+Models used in the mobile app A!Birder.